corrode/corrode.github.io/content/blog/expressions/index.md

 ## Expressions In Rust vs other languages

 Rust inherits expressions from its functional roots in the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)); they are not so common in other languages.

-Go, C++, Java, and TypeScript have expressions, too, but they pale in comparison to Rust.
+Go, C++, Java, and TypeScript have them, but they pale in comparison to Rust.

-In Go, for example, an `if` statement is... well, a statement and not an expression.
+In Go, for example, an `if` statement is... well, a *statement* and not an expression.
 This has some surprising side-effects.
-For example, you can't use an `if` statement in a ternary expression like you would in Rust.
+For example, you can't use `if` statements in a ternary expression like you would in Rust:

 ```go
 // This is not valid Go code!